-Karen Majcher, VP High Cost and Low Income
+Karen Majcher, VP High Cost and Lifeline Programs

 Sola King, Director – Human Resources and Administrative Services

 Richard A. Belden joined USAC in May 2005 as Chief Operating Officer.
-He is currently interim CEO.
 He was general manager of Micron Technology in Manassas, VA.
 Before that, he was president and chief operating officer at Dominion Semiconductor also in Manassas.

-Prior to moving to Northern Virginia, he worked for IBM as Manager, Investment Analysis, in New York and as Controller, Software Solutions Division in North Carolina.
-He received a Bachelor of Science degree in Industrial Engineering from the Georgia Institute of Technology.
+Prior to moving to Northern Virginia, he worked for IBM as Manager of investment analysis, in New York and as Controller of the Software Solutions Division in North Carolina.
+He earned a Bachelor of Science degree in Industrial Engineering from the Georgia Institute of Technology.
 He is a member of the Advisory Boards for the Engineering Departments of University of Virginia and Virginia Tech.

-Wayne Scott is the Vice President of Internal Audit for USAC.
-He oversees the audit services for USAC including the High Cost, Low Income, Schools and Libraries, and Rural Health Care Programs as well as the internal operations of the administration of the Universal Service Fund.
+Wayne Scott is the Vice President of Internal Audit.
+He oversees the audit services for USAC including the High Cost, Lifeline, Schools and Libraries, and Rural Health Care programs as well as the internal operations of the administration of the universal service fund.
 He has over a decade of audit experience.
-Prior to joining USAC in 2001, he was an Audit Manager for US Airways.
+Prior to joining USAC in 2001, he served as an audit manager for US Airways.

-David Case is Vice President and Chief Financial Officer for USAC.
-Prior to joining USAC, he served as Senior Vice President and Corporate Controller of Simplexity, a leading on-line retailer of wireless devices and plans.
+David Case is Vice President and Chief Financial Officer .
+Prior to joining USAC, he served as Senior Vice President and Corporate Controller of Simplexity, a leading on line retailer of wireless devices and plans.
 Prior to Simplexity, he served as Corporate Controller for MCI, as well as Senior Vice President of Business Operations, leading up to MCI's merger with Verizon.
 After that merger, he was responsible for developing the approach to consolidate the MCI and Verizon business unit functions, resulting in one streamlined organization.
-During this time, he also chaired the Finance Diversity Council, leading a group of volunteer professionals who partnered with Human Resources to establish targeted recruiting of diversity candidates, implement a mentoring program, and sponsor diversity focus activities at all major field locations.
-He received his BS summa cum laude in Finance, with an accounting concentration, from Monmouth College.
+During this time, he also chaired the Finance Diversity Council, leading a group of volunteer professionals who partnered with Human Resources to establish targeted recruiting of diversity candidates, implemented a mentoring program, and sponsored diversity focus activities at all major field locations.
+He earned his Bachelor of Science degree, summa cum laude in Finance, with an accounting concentration, from Monmouth College.

-Karen Majcher is the Vice President of the High Cost and Low Income Division of USAC.
+Karen Majcher is the Vice President of the High Cost and Lifeline programs.
 She most recently was the Director of the High Cost Program.
 Prior to joining USAC, she worked in the telecommunications industry.
 She held a variety of financial positions with both Winstar Communications Corp. and MCI Communications Corp.

 Sola King is the Director of Human Resources and Administrative Services.
 She is responsible for overseeing Human Resources Services and General Corporate and Office Support Services.
-Prior to joining USAC, she was an Assistant Vice President, Human Resources, and a Senior Human Resources Business Partner in the banking industry.
+Prior to joining USAC, she served as an Assistant Vice President of Human Resources and a Senior Human Resources Business Partner in the banking industry.

-She holds a Bachelor of Arts degree in Language Arts and a Masters in Human Resources and Organizational Development from the University of Maryland.
-She is a Certified Senior Professional in Human Resources (SPHR).
+She earned a Bachelor of Arts degree in Language Arts and a Masters in Human Resources and Organizational Development from the University of Maryland.
+She also earned a Senior Professional in Human Resources (SPHR) certification.